Bombardment of Upolu: Background

 The American expedition of discovery first arrived off Upolu in October 1839 while conducting surveys of the region.
 Because United States-flagged merchant ships had traded a lot with the natives in the previous decades, Commander Charles Wilkes decided on establishing a treaty with the seven chiefs on the island which would govern future relations.
 Wilkes then drafted what he called the "commercial regulations" that, among other things, provided that the Samoans would hand over any natives found guilty of murdering foreigners.
 An incident had occurred a few years before in which the followers of Chief Oportuno had killed three sailors from an American merchantman, so Wilkes wanted a treaty to handle such a situation.
-All of the stipulations were agreed to and were officially signed on November 5, 1839, the same day that James C. William was appointed the American consul to the island.
+All of the stipulations were agreed to and were officially signed on 5 November 1839, the same day that James C. William was appointed the American consul to the island.
 With that accomplished, Commander Wilkes left Upolu to continue his voyage around the world.

 Trade with the Samoans went well until about a year later, when the natives at Upolu killed another American.

+The Samoan chief Oportuno had already made himself a reputation in Savaiʻi.
+He was given the name "the devil of Savai'i" by the missionaries.
+Oportuno opposed Christianity and slaughtered the crews of several European boats that had tried to communicate with some of the Samoans of Savai'i.
+He most likely also attacked Samoan Christians, and committed other crimes against the missionaries, as well as European and American soldiers and civilians.
+Oportuno was eventually captured and was held as a prisoner by the Americans, however, he was not killed to prevent hostilities between the Samoans and the whites.